theburningmonk/ReactoKinesix/README.md

 Alternatively, you can also **scale up** your deployment by using bigger, more powerful *EC2* instance types, though generally speaking you'll eventually need to scale out at some point as your application grows and requires more and more throughput, so it's advantageous to take the distributed aspect of your *Kinesis*-consuming application into consideration at the earliest opportunity.

-> **Important**: as of now, scaling down nodes running the client application will require graceful handling (i.e. you need to **dispose** of the running `IReactoKinesixApp` instance and wait for its `Dispose` method to complete) to ensure you don't lose any progress when processing a batch of *records* and that when another node takes over processing of the shards it wouldn't end up processing some of the same *records* again.
+> **Important**: as of now, scaling down nodes running the client application will require graceful handling (i.e. you need to **dispose** of the running `IReactoKinesixApp` instance and wait for its `Dispose` method to complete) to ensure you don't lose any progress when processing a batch of *records* and that when another node takes over processing of the *shards* it wouldn't end up processing some of the same *records* again.

 #### Distributing the processing of shards

 This library distributes and balances the load across a cluster of workers via a simple mechanism whereby workers who are processing fewer number of *shards* will request workers who are processing **at least 2 more** *shards* to hand over one of the *shards* they're currently processing.

-Since the workers form a master-less network, this process happens independently on each of the workers when:
+Since the workers form a **master-less** network, this process happens independently on each of the workers when:
 - the worker has become idle (not processing any *shards*)
 - the configured **LoadBalanceFrequency** has passed (see the [Configuring the client application](#configuring-the-client-application) section)

-To keep the decision making process simple, only one worker should be making handover requests at a time and only when all the shards are actively being processed, though this restriction might be lifted in future versions.
+To keep the decision making process simple, only one worker should be making handover requests at a time and only when all the *shards* are actively being processed, though this limitation might be removed in future versions.

 Using this approach, when multiple workers are started up at the same time it'll take several iterations to achieve a balanced distribution of load across the workers.
 Let's illustrate how this process works by walking through two examples: